What is Traditonal Long-Term Care Insurance (LTCI)?

 The Shared Account Plan

-Traditional Long-Term Care InsuranceMarried couples or two people in the same household purchasing Traditional Long-Term Care Insurance for less than a lifetime benefit might be able to take advantage of extended two-person benefits.
-A policy with a two-year, three-years, four-years or five-year benefit, could pay a claim twice as long with a shared account rider.
-This rider allows one person who goes on claim, to tap into the benefits provided by the other persons’ policy, once they exhaust the benefits in their own policy.
+Married couples or two people in the same household who purchase Traditional Long-Term Care Insurance for less than a lifetime benefit may be eligible for extended two-person benefits.
+A policy with a two-year, three-year, four-year, or five-year benefit could pay a claim twice as long with a shared account rider.
+This rider allows one person who goes on claim to tap into the benefits provided by the other person’s policy, once they exhaust the benefits in their own policy.

 Taxation